rahel-webdeveloper/chips-selling-website/README.md

 ![preview img](/preview.png)

-💙 Join with us in social to see more videos like this.
-[Bedimcode](https://www.youtube.com/@Bedimcode)
+💙 Join with us on [LinkedIn](https://www.linkedin.com/in/khatibullah-rahel-a93a74281/)